• Skip to primary navigation

 Can I Make This Chicken Pie Vegetarian?

 Yes you can.
-Use Quorn pieces instead of the chicken pieces and vegetable stock instead of chicken stock.
+Use Quorn, or similar, pieces instead of the chicken pieces and vegetable stock instead of chicken stock.

 Minced Beef and Onion Pie